adonisjs/legacy.adonisjs.com/content/guides/http/file-uploads.md

+---
+goals:
   - The goal is to talk about how files are uploaded to the server and how one can validate them manually + using the validator.
   - The global size limit
   - The per file limit can be defined inside the controller
   - Where to save files
   - How to serve save files
-- Self handling streams for direct uploads
+  - Self handling streams for direct uploads (this can be a link to a blog post that has the video)

-## Take aways
+  - Talking about the config (if any)
   - One can build a proper end to end file uploader with file serving
+---